RachitKeertiDas/Scitech-Blogs/README.md

-# Blog template for SCITECH-IITH
+# Blog template for SciTech-IITH
-This template is for blogging functionality for Scitech-COuncil, IIT-Hyderabad
+This template is for blogging functionality implemented to be used by the Scitech-Council, IIT-Hyderabad.

-### What's working:

 ### How to use:
+Install ruby on your system if you haven't already.
-Download the repo
+Download or git clone the repository
 `cd` into it
-run `bundle exec jekyll serve`
+run `bundle exec jekyll serve` navigate to `localhost:4000`

 ### What's working:
-Each of the club pages
+1. Each of the club pages
-Each of the posts
+2. Each of the posts

 ### What isn't
 1. Main landing pages